newrelic/nri-flex/examples/pixieExample/README.md

         px.display(df)
 ```

--   after couple minutes, you can query the data in New Relic like this
+-   After couple minutes, you can query the data in New Relic like this

 ![](querypixiedata.png)